 Some past productions include The Philadelphia Story and Alice in Wonderland.

 Stage Three is the Conservatory's small proscenium theater located in Webster Hall.
-The theater seats 125 people and is used exclusively for Conservatory shows.
+The theater seats 125 people and is used exclusively for Sargent Conservatory of Theatre Arts shows.
 Stage Three also serves as a classroom during the day.
 Directing, acting, and voice and speech classes are held in the theater.

 Some past Conservatory productions include Hot'l Baltimore, The Glorious Ones, and Lysistrata.